-Almost 80% of the flavor contained within whisky or bourbon comes from the barrels they are aged in.
-This is why oaking your homemade whisky or bourbon is such an important step that shouldn’t be skipped.
-Don’t think because you don’t have an oak barrel means you can’t age your moonshine there are simple and cheap alternatives that will give you amazing results.
+Almost 80% of the flavor contained within whiskey or bourbon comes from the barrels they’re aged in.
+This is why oaking your homemade moonshine is such an important step that shouldn’t be skipped.
+Don’t think because you don’t have an oak barrel means you can’t age your moonshine, there are simple and cheap alternatives that will give you amazing results.
 In this article we’ll discuss the four variables that affect the end flavor of your spirit and how to age your moonshine with either oak cubes, chips or oak barrels.

 Four Variables Affecting Flavor

-- Amount of time oak is left to soak in the spirit
+- Amount of time wood is left to soak in the spirit

-- Proof or % abv you are ageing your spirit at
+- Proof or % abv you are aging your whiskey at

 Oak commonly infuses hints of caramel, toasty, nutty or vanilla notes into the alcohol it comes in contact with.
 Different species of Oak will give different flavor profiles.
 So some experimenting is necessary to achieve the desired flavor.
 Below is a list of the most common oak species used in flavoring bourbon and whisky and an explanation of what flavor you can expect from each.

 - American White Oak – By far the most commonly used often described as having an intense oak flavor with high vanilla and aromatic compounds.
 These compounds include aldehydes and acids such as vanillin, vanillic acid and syringaldehyde.
 American white oak chips release these aromatics faster then other species so the wood needs less contact time with the alcohol.